wwagner4/gaia/src/main/obsolete/ReadmeOld.md

 ### TODO
 - Extract the movement of the sun from the movement of stars
-- vid Generate video sniplets in one directory for AUTOMOVE and CAM
+- vid Generate video snippets in one directory for AUTOMOVE and CAM
-- vid Generate 'references' and 'closing content' and still images in one module and place them next to the video sniplets
+- vid Generate 'references' and 'closing content' and still images in one module and place them next to the video snippets
 - vid Start automove using Util.callAllCommands

 ### Docker